SLiV9/penne/README.md

 ### Structs and words

 Like arrays, structural types declared with the `struct` keyword are implicitly passed as a view and cannot be used as the return value of a function.
-However fixed size structures, declared with `word8`, `word16`, `word32`, `word64` or `word128`, are passed by value.
+Fixed size structures, declared with `word8`, `word16`, `word32`, `word64` or `word128`, are passed by value.

 ### Imports